Andrea66bit/alx-system_engineering-devops/0x10-https_ssl/README.md

 0x10.
 HTTPS SSL
-Non-exhaustive guide to debugging
-School specific
-If you are struggling to get something right that is run on the checker, like a Bash script or a piece of code, keep in mind that you can simulate the flow by starting a Docker container with the distribution that is specified in the requirements and by running your code.
-Check the Docker concept page for more info.

 Test and verify your assumptions
 The idea is to ask a set of questions until you find the issue.
 For example, if you installed a web server and it isn’t serving a page when browsing the IP, here are some questions you can ask yourself to start debugging: